 AMTEC Less-Lethal Systems, (ALS) is committed to serving our customers’ requirements.
-Please read this document carefully so that we may better serve your needs and minimize errors in this complicated process.
+Please read this document carefully so that we may better serve your needs and minimize oversights in this complicated process.

 Approximate order to ship time is 90 to 180 days from receipt of: